 What profession does Joe Pendleton hold before his accident?

-Discover the awards and nominations received by Heaven Can Wait.
-Explore the history of Heaven Can Wait and its cast and crew.
+Discover all the awards and nominations received by Heaven Can Wait, from Oscars to film festival honors.
+Learn how Heaven Can Wait and its cast and crew have been recognized by critics and the industry alike.

 51st Academy Awards 1979